stevgonzalezb/Python.CodeChallenge/README.md

 ### Prerequisites
 #### Dependencies
-When yo download the project, open a command promt terminal and execute the next command:
+When yo download the project, open a cmd terminal and execute the next command:
 	`pip install -r requirements.txt`

 It will install the next dependecies: